 Stop the Bleed Instructor

-Thomas Renner, EMT, performs 24-hour ocean/flood rescue, emergency medical response (BLS level), incident prevention, ordinance enforcement, public assistance, community education, and new-hire training for the City of Laguna Beach, California.
+Thomas Renner, EMT, is a medical student and ensign in the U.S. Navy.
+He has formerly been a Laguna Beach Lifeguard performing 24-hour ocean/flood rescue, emergency medical response (BLS level), incident prevention, ordinance enforcement, public assistance, community education, and new-hire training for the City of Laguna Beach, California.

 Hilary J. Schmidt, PhD

 Hilary J. Schmidt, PhD, is an advanced education expert with extensive experience applying principles and research from the behavioral sciences to the design of highly effective health sciences education.
 She has taught the Med Tac team critical best practices that have been incorporated in to the program and other programs of CareUniversity.

 In academia, Dr. Schmidt founded and lead three centers for teaching and learning at NY area medical Schools including Columbia University Medical Center, SUNY-Downstate, and UMDNJ-Newark.
 She has authored books on study and testing skills, for medical students, and has published extensively in the field of medical education.
 In industry, at Sanofi pharmaceuticals she provided strategic leadership to the groups responsible for Independent Medical Education Grants, Investigator Initiated Research Trials, Transparency, and Medical Affairs Compliance Training.